Hay Point & Mackay

 We survey transects (paths) across each of our island communities in the Mackay and Hay Point region, both pre and post-wet season.
 The inshore communities have been monitored since 2006.
 Keswick Island monitoring was also completed from 2015 until 2020.
 Data confirmed this location as more representative of mid-shelf reefs compared to inshore coral communities, the focus of our regular monitoring program.
 At each transect, benthic (seafloor) cover is classified into categories of cover type and provides information on the dominant reef structure (hard or soft coral), as well as the extent of macroalgae, which can impede the growth of corals.
 Information on the extent of bleached, diseased or damaged corals is also determined, which provides information on the health of the coral community.
 Click below on each monitoring location.

-Four extreme cyclonic weather events impacted these inshore island locations in the 10 years before 2012 and 2022.
-Read more on cyclone impacts on the coral near our ports.
+Four cyclone and extreme tropical low weather events impacted these inshore island locations in the years leading up to 2025.
+Read more on extreme weather impacts on the coral near our ports.
 In this same period, these locations have also experienced two GBR-wide bleaching events aligning with accumulated sea surface temperature peaks.
-More information on the broader reed health and coral bleaching is available at the Great Barrier Reef Marine Park Authority website.
+More information on the broader reef health and coral bleaching is available at the Great Barrier Reef Marine Park Authority website.

 Monitoring Locations